RobMeades/ioc-client/README.md

 ...replacing the values 001 and 006 as appropriate for your device.

-Note: for reasons I don't understand, `minicom` and `wvdial` didn't play will with my `/dev/modem` device: they seemed to lock it (with a lock file in `/var/lock/`, then be unable to use it but leave it locked.
+Note: for reasons I don't understand, `minicom` and `wvdial` didn't play well with my `/dev/modem` device: they seemed to lock it (with a lock file in `/var/lock/`), then be unable to use it but leave it locked.
 So you will see below that I continued to use `/dev/ttyACM0` with those applications.
 The rules file, though, is still required, see later on.

 Run `minicom` with: